NativeScript/docs-v7/ui/images.md

 ```
 {% endangular %}

-The prefix of the `src` value specifies where the image will be loaded form.
+The prefix of the `src` value specifies where the image will be loaded from.
 The possible options are:

 * [From URL (`http://` or `https://` prefix)](#load-images-from-url)
 * [From local file system (`~/` prefix)](#load-images-from-local-file-system)